 - Make full-text article files available for download in a machine-readable community standard format such as JATS XML (including supplementary text and data)

 - Support persistent identifiers for all relevant entities such as “authors (e.g., ORCID), funders, funding programmes and grants, institutions”

 - Have metadata that complies to OpenAIRE criteria

 - Link to underlying article data and code in external repositories

 - Provide “openly accessible data on citations according to the standards by the Initiative for Open Citations (I4OC)”

-A. The (we believe) final Plan S revised guidelines were released on May 31, 2019 and take into account the feedback provided by over 600 individuals and organizations.
+A. The latest revised Plan S guidelines were released on May 31, 2019 and take into account the feedback provided by over 600 individuals and organizations.
 What’s changed in the revised guidelines?
 At the highest-level the biggest changes are:

-- A new launch date: Plan S will now go into effect on January 1, 2021
+- A new launch date: Plan S went into effect on 1 January 2021

 - Extended support for transformative agreements until 2024

 - A clearer Green OA compliance pathway: “Authors publish in a subscription journal and make either the final published version (Version of Record (VoR)) or the Author’s Accepted Manuscript (AAM) openly available in a repository”